daxcee/Flow-API/README.md

 To run the Mocha tests, from `root` run:

     $ mocha

+To run Mocha tests, with Coverage report generations, run:

+    $ mocha -r blanket -R html-cov > coverage.html

+Finally, open the `coverage.html` file in the root of the project in a browser to.

 Note that by running tests, the local mongodb and it's collections are dropped!